 Machine translation

-Original article is written in IT language (link to read it), RU language (link to read it).
+Original article is written in RU language (link to read it), IT language (link to read it).

 Endodontics is one of the branches of dentistry that studies the structure and functioning of the pulp and periapical tissues.
 Her research is focused on elucidating the physiological norms and pathological processes in the pulp and periodontal tissues and their prevention.